WLC-CPaaS/CPaaS_JS/docs/DeviceApi.md

 Reboot Device

-Reboot one device from a CPaaS account.
+Reboot a device in an account to mitigate malware and improve device performance.

 ### Example